 The new Cruise Terminal Building: Area 3.500 sq.m.
 Facilities - duty-free shops, banks, tourist information counter, lounge/cafeteria, international telephone exchange, separate halls for departures and arrivals, ship - terminal transfers, taxi service.
 A very luxurious marina is being developed here.

-The old harbour, situated near Limassol castle, is now used by fishing boats and pleasure craft.
+The old harbor, situated near Limassol castle, is now used by fishing boats and pleasure craft.

 Printable map to take along.